TaylorKellyCodes/crud-inventory/README.md

 ### How It's Made:

-## Tech used: JavaScript, Node.js, MongoDB, Cloudinary, Multer, Passport for authentication, bcrypt, MVC Architecture, Bootstrap, HTML, and CSS.
+## Tech used: JavaScript, Node.js, MongoDB, Cloudinary, Multer, Passport.js, bcrypt, MVC Architecture, Bootstrap, HTML, and CSS.

 This is a CRUD application with full Create, Read, Update, and Delete capabilities.
 You can make an account with any username and password and it will save them to your computer.
 This ensures you can stay logged in if you exit out of the window and come back to the application.